cakephp/docs/en/development/errors.rst

 Other Built In Exceptions
 -------------------------

-In addition, the following framework layer exceptions are available, and will be thrown from a number of CakePHP core components:
+In addition, CakePHP uses the following exceptions:

 .. php:namespace:: Cake\View\Exception